jguegant/tech.blog/content/C++/trip-report-meetingcpp-2019.md

 **Daniela** was really good at explaining all these quirks that you may encounter in the rough transition that will happen from headers to modules.

 As for performance, she observed an improvement from 1546 milliseconds to 62 milliseconds when using a library as a module on a huge-scale project at work.
-This give a lot of hope on what modules will offer to us when available on all major compilers!
+This gives a lot of hope on what modules will offer to us when available on all major compilers!

 ### [Talk] C++20 The small things - Timur Doumler - 💀★★: